Operation Zauberflöte: Implementation and results

 The operation commenced at 04:00 on 17 April 1943, under the cover of darkness to maximise the effect of surprise for the sweep of the first city district.
 By the evening of 18 April, the army completed the encirclement of the city centre, which allowed the SS police units to conduct searches of dwellings and ruins.
-The "Dirlewanger Brigade" surrounded the Minsk ghetto and provided guards to the labour columns leaving the ghetto.
-Korsemann instructed the brigade that plunder would be severely punished.
+The SS-Sonderbataillon Dirlewanger surrounded the Minsk ghetto and provided guards to the labour columns leaving the ghetto.
+Korsemann instructed the battalion that plunder would be severely punished.

 The operation was declared a success by Bandenbekämpfung chief, Erich von dem Bach-Zelewski, who was visiting the city.
 The result included processing of 76,000 persons, with 52,000 taken to collection points for further processing; 550 were deported to Germany.
 Another 700 people were sent to labour camps in Minsk, 39 people were arrested and two killed.

 A total of 22,000 persons were determined to be travelling by rail without tickets.
 The commander of the army patrol service at the Reichskommissariat Ostland praised the results of the operation and demanded regular raids at railway stations.
 To celebrate the success of the operation, the SS Police conducted a parade, where Bach-Zelewski gave a speech.